 Devastated yet resilient, the Green Gathering community meets for a weekend camp in autumn 2010 and decides to open itself up to new members, set up a Community Interest Company, and begin putting on Green events once again.

-2011-2013: Three years of tough yet successful rebuilding and renewing follow, during which we settle into our stunning new site near Chepstow and register as a Charity with an education-for-sustainability remit.
+2011-2013: Three years of tough yet successful rebuilding and renewing follow, during which we settle into our stunning new site near Chepstow and register a charity with an education-for-sustainability remit.

-When the Green Gatherings began, three decades ago, we hoped that by now common sense would’ve prevailed and we’d have strategies in place for conserving the commons – land, fresh water, the oceans, biodiversity and energy – and would be managing our resources sustainably and equitably.
+When the Green Gatherings began, nearly four decades ago, we hoped that by now common sense would’ve prevailed and we’d have strategies in place for conserving the commons – land, fresh water, the oceans, biodiversity and energy – and would be managing our resources sustainably and equitably.
 Unfortunately humans continue to destroy nature, escalate inequality and steal from the future so until change happens, we’ll continue campaigning, informing and agitating alongside others of like mind.

 It’s a community and an education.
 It’s about providing food, energy, health and shelter without degrading the planet.
 It’s about future families and fair shares for all.